robotoworks/mechanoid/docs/source/ops/index.rst

       operation addMovie(String title, String description, int year) }

-The example defines two operations, and argumentless ``getMovies()`` operation, and a ``addMovie(...)`` operation with arguments.
+The example defines two operations, an argumentless ``getMovies()`` operation, and a ``addMovie(...)`` operation with arguments.

 .. _operation-uniqueness:

 Operation Uniqueness
 --------------------
-By default, when using the generated Operation Service API, all operations are unique.
+By default, when using the generated Operation Service API, when executing operations, all operations are considered unique.

 An operation that is unique is an operation where only one of its kind can exist in the background queue, or one that is currently executing.

-An operation is considered unique if it is of the same signature, for instance ``addMovie(String, String, int)`` and has the same argument values, for instance, we can use the generated API to execute operations:
+An operation is considered unique if it is of the same signature and has the same argument values, for instance ``addMovie(String, String, int)``.

+We can use the generated API to execute operations:

 .. code-block:: java